tremor-rs/tremor-www/docs/getting-started/index.md

 The next best place to go from here is to our [guides](../guides/index.md), especially [The Basics Guide](../guides/basics), this will teach you how to build applications with tremor and teach you the various concepts.

-[The Connectors Reference](../reference/connectors), along with the other reference material will help you see some if the build in functionality.
+[The Connectors Reference](../reference/connectors), along with the other reference material will help you see some of the build in functionality.

+[Troy]: ../language
+[`TREMOR_PATH`]: ../language/index.md#tremorpath